Safer Braver Spaces & Access Manifesto

 -

-Add info about step-free access, close by accessible parking options, accessible toilets / changing places / baby changing and feeding, hearing loops, for all non-digital activities.
-Add invitation to get in touch with any questions / suggestions re access with an email address / contact number of a relevant person who has capacity to respond to enquiries.
-On our websites / publicity etc give an honest and achievable estimate about how long it will take to reply to access enquiries.
+Add invitation to get in touch with any questions or suggestions about access with an email address or contact number of a relevant person who has capacity to respond to enquiries.
+On our websites and publicity give an honest and achievable estimate about how long it will take to reply to access enquiries.